-Constitution Day in Thailand is celebrated on December 10 to commemorate the adoption of the country's 1st permanent constitution, proclaimed on December 10, 1932.
-Although the Constitution was subsequently revised several times, the Constitution of 1932 became the main law of the country and was a significant progress compared to the previously adopted provisional Charters.
+Constitution Day in Thailand ( Constitution Day in Thailand ) is celebrated on December 10 in honor of the adoption of the 1st permanent Constitution of the country, proclaimed on December 10, 1932.
+Although the Constitution was subsequently revised several times, the 1932 Constitution became the country's main law and was significant progress compared to the previously adopted provisional Statutes.

-The People's Party, officially registered in August 1932, proclaimed a permanent Constitution on December 10, 1932, according to which the monarchy received increased powers and power compared to the provisional Statutes.
+The People's Party ( People's Party ), officially registered in August 1932, proclaimed a permanent Constitution on December 10, 1932, according to which the monarchy received increased powers and power compared to the provisional charters.

-The new Constitution consolidated the provision that the supreme ( sovereign ) power now belongs to the citizens of Siam.
-However, according to the Constitution, the monarchy will be the direct apparatus of this power.
+The new Constitution enshrined the provision that the supreme ( sovereign ) power now belongs to the citizens of Siam.
+However, according to the Constitution, the monarchy will be the direct apparatus of this government.

 After the proclamation and implementation of the new Constitution, a new Cabinet was formed, consisting of 20 members, 10 of which belonged to the People’s Party.
 On January 7, 1933, the Nationalist Party ( Nationalist Party ) was officially registered.